May Fourth Movement: Cultural

 In 1917, Chen Hengzhe published the short story One Day in an overseas student quarterly—a year before the publication of Lu Xun's Diary of a Madman and The True Story of Ah Q (not published until 1921), which has often been incorrectly credited as the first vernacular Chinese fiction.

 More ordinary people also began to try to get in touch with new cultures and learn from foreign cultures.
 Joseph Chen said: "This intellectual ferment had already had an effect in altering the outlook of China's new youth."
 After the May Fourth Movement, the Chinese modern female literature developed a literature with modern humanistic spirit, taking women as the subject of experience, thinking, aesthetics, and speech.

 Instead of the formerly euphemistic language for sex, May Fourth reformers used the broader, more explicit term xing.

 In honor of the May Fourth Movement, May 4 is now celebrated as Youth Day in China and as Literary Day in Taiwan.

-Feminist
+Women's emancipation

 The domination of Confucian ideologies shaped gender inequalities in Chinese culture, labeling and treating women as second-class citizens.
 The May Fourth Movement played a crucial role in women's emancipation in China, representing a social and cultural shift toward societal transformation.

+May Fourth Movement discourses contrasted the idea of the "new woman" with that of the "traditional woman".
+The "new woman" reflected a secular world view, opposition to arranged marriage, and opposition to patriarchy.
+The idea of the "new woman" emphasised the urban and modern.
+May Fourth Movement discourses framed "traditional women" as rural, uneducated, and submitting to "feudal superstition".
+May Fourth literature often depicted rural mothers as participants in imposing arranged marriages and other feudal social constructs on their daughters.

 Women in the May Fourth Movement were often restricted to indoor speeches and debates, lacking the same freedom of movement as their male counterparts.
 Although most activists and protesters were male, male intellectuals believed women's liberation was essential for a stronger and unified China.
 They argued that Confucian family structures hindered China's development.
 Stating that "Women's liberation had to be achieved to save China from disarray and humiliation."
 Many supported the movement as they believed that women's emancipation was essential for a modern China.
 They saw it as intertwined with nationalism and new democratic values driven by the anti-imperialist movement.